praegus/toolchain-fitnesse-plugin/slashdocs/docs/faq/index.md

 ## About this toolchain

 !!! faq "As a tester, what does this toolchain provide me with?"
-    This toolchain makes it easier to create functional- and acceptance tests for web sites and web-API's, e.g. RESTfull API's.
+    This toolchain makes it easier to create functional- and acceptance tests for web sites and web-API's, e.g. RESTful API's.
     But it even provides tools to test SOAP Web Services.
     The autocomplete FitNesse-responder and the  [Bootstrap Plus Thema](https://github.com/praegus/fitnesse-bootstrap-plus-theme) makes it easier to develop these tests and en turns your browser into a fully fledged IDE!